- Ponitz Pipeline

 Professor Susan McLaughlin Price began the Kettering Health Network’s Ponitz Pipeline program in 2006 as a means to increase the diversity of health care professionals within our community.
 Working with Ms. Niki Ross, the allied health instructor at the Ponitz Carrer Technology Center, a public high school in Dayton, Ohio, they built a curriculum for Ponitz students to act as a pipeline to college and a health care profession.
 The pipeline program provides interested students with mentors, career counseling, science field trips, college preparation activities, job shadowing, and scholarship opportunities.
 Susan has been a faculty member at Kettering College since 1991 and completed a doctorate at the University of Dayton in 2008.

-Pamela Wilson works as the Program Coordinator of the KHN Ponitz Pipeline, just one of the many ways she has worked for the program since its inception..
+Pamela Wilson works as the Program Coordinator of the KHN Ponitz Pipeline and the Senior Career Counselor, just one of the many ways she has worked for the program since its inception.
 She coordinates the program’s events, negotiates the pipeline’s budget, oversees weekly school visits by the student counselors, and liaisons between the program and other departments within the network.
 Pamela is not new to community service or youth advocacy; in fact, she received the Youth Mentor Collaborative Award from the city in 2006.
-At the present time, Ms. Wilson works as assistant to the Academic Dean at Kettering College and was recently named the Site Coordinator for the Occupational Therapy Doctoral program, a title that puts her degree in Organizational Management from Wilberforce University to good use.
+At the present time, Ms. Wilson works as the Site and Clinical Coordinator for the Occupational Therapy Doctoral program, a title that puts her degree in Organizational Management from Wilberforce University to good use.

 Sarah Bayer is a Career Counselor for the Junior Class at Ponitz Pipeline.
 She has worked with the Ponitz Pipeline for several years and enjoys the opportunity to be a positive influence on the lives of these students, along with helping them achieve their educational dreams.
 Her graduate degree in Higher Education with an emphasis in College Student Personnel correlates directly to her work with the pipeline.